Last updated on September 7th, 2023 at 11:29 pm

 Install window guards

-Finally, regardless of what floor you live on in an apartment you want your windows to have guards on them.
-If you rent your home your landlord can provide them (if they don’t you can call your municipality and see if it’s illegal for them not to give you guards), and if you own, you can purchase and install your own window guards.
+Regardless of how many floors up you live or how many stories your house is, you want your windows to have guards on them.
+If you rent your home your landlord can provide them (if they don’t you can call your municipality and see if it’s illegal for them not to give you guards), and if you own, you can purchase and install window guards.
+Window guards are designed to prevent children from opening windows, which become a falling hazard.
 There are also guards for your sliding glass door.
-These should be placed on all windows and doors, even in rooms the babies don’t go in because you don’t know where your kids will go.
+These should be placed on all windows and doors, even in rooms the babies won’t frequent, because you don’t know where your kids will go given the chance.

 A lot of these should be obvious, starting with stove guards and knob covers.
-You can purchase knob covers but Natalie recommends removing the knob covers on the stove.
+You can purchase knob covers, or you can just remove the knobs from the stove.
 Qdos Safety also makes a stove guard for electric ranges.
-Another Natalie recommendation is to use the back burners first.

-Cabinet locks should definitely be used, regardless of what type of cabinets you have, they make a lock.
-Natalie recommends putting locks for the oven, dishwasher, drawer freezers and refrigerator.
-The refrigerator might not have been on your radar, but if your children open the door, crawl in and then the door closes- they are stuck in the fridge.
+Cabinet locks should be used for all cabinets containing any kind of chemical or cleaning product.
+Regardless of what type of cabinets you have, I promise you will be able to find a lock that fits!
+Don’t forget the locks for the oven, dishwasher, freezer, and refrigerator doors.
+The refrigerator might not have been on your radar, but if your children open the door, crawl in, and then the door closes- they are stuck in the fridge.

 Keep knives out of reach of children if they are on the counter.
 If you have a knife block, consider moving it into a high cabinet.